ignite/cli/docs/guide/interchange/04-creating-order-books.md

 In this chapter you will implement the logic to create order books.

 In Cosmos SDK the state is stored in a key-value store.
 Each order book will be stored under a unique key composed of four values: port ID, channel ID, source denom and target denom.
-For example, an order book for `mcx` and `vcx` could be stored under `dex-channel-4-mcx-vcx`.
+For example, an order book for `marscoin` and `venuscoin` could be stored under `dex-channel-4-marscoin-venuscoin`.
 Define a function that returns an order book store key.

 ```go
 // x/dex/types/keys.go